Charin1/mdqa-system/README.md

 2.  **Chunk:** The text is divided into small, overlapping, and highly focused chunks.
 3.  **Embed:** Each chunk is converted into a vector using the `bge-m3` model.
 4.  **Index:** The chunks and their vectors are stored in a local ChromaDB database.
+5.  **Transform Query:** When you ask a question, the Llama 3 model first generates a hypothetical, ideal answer to your query (HyDE).
-5.  **Retrieve:** When you ask a question, the system performs a fast hybrid search to find an initial set of ~25 potentially relevant chunks.
+6.  **Retrieve:** The system performs a fast hybrid search using your original query for keywords and the *hypothetical answer* for semantic meaning to find an initial set of ~25 potentially relevant chunks.
-6.  **Re-rank:** A Cross-Encoder model carefully reads the query and each of the 25 chunks, re-scoring them for accuracy.
+7.  **Re-rank:** A Cross-Encoder model carefully reads your original query and each of the 25 chunks, re-scoring them for accuracy.
 The top 5-7 chunks are selected.
-7.  **Synthesize:** The question and the highly relevant, re-ranked chunks are formatted into a specific prompt and sent to the **Llama 3** model, which generates a brand new, accurate answer.
+8.  **Synthesize:** The question and the highly relevant, re-ranked chunks are formatted into a specific prompt and sent to the **Llama 3** model, which generates a brand new, accurate answer streamed back to you.

 ## Tech Stack